corriebar/Statistical-Rethinking/Chapter 5/Chapter5_Ex.md

 While there seems to be more of a slope here, it is still very minor and doesn't look like it is an important factor..

-**5H2.** As before, we try to predict weight, but this time using a multivariate model that uses both the area and groupsize as predictor.
+**5H2.** As before, we try to predict weight, but this time using a multivariate model that uses both the area and group size as predictor.

 ``` r
 mod7 <- map(